Who we are

 Vision and mission

-Through its local partners in Belarus, Palestine, West Africa and the Balkans, CPIF main mission is to empower women and youth as key agents of change to strengthen democracies and improve national conditions for peace and prosperity.
+Through its local partners in Palestine, West Africa, the Balkans, and globally, CIS' main mission is to empower women and youth as key agents of change to strengthen democracies and improve national conditions for peace and prosperity.

-To fulfil its mission, CPIF activities focus on two interdependent areas:
+To fulfil its mission, CIS activities focus on two interdependent areas:

 - Support for sister parties and affiliated political movements and organizations, with the goal of ensuring well-functioning democratic political parties.